DeadmanXXXII/Curriculum-Vitae/README.md

 Other notable achievements:

-I'm going to speak at the UK OSINT event in Glasgow on the 6th of November.
+I spoke at the UK OSINT event in Glasgow on the 6th of November.
+The demonstration I gave went really well.
+It was about the power of a smartphone in OSINT.

 ![UK OSINT](https://raw.githubusercontent.com/DeadmanXXXII/Curriculum-Vitae/main/signal-2024-10-07-20-55-38-971.png)